DairyNZ made a submission on the Zero Carbon Bill as it progressed through parliament in 2019.

 3. Also, keep an eye out for future technologies being developed.
 For example, a slow-release methane inhibitor, achieving a 30 to 50 percent reduction in methane, is likely to be available to farmers by 2050.

-To learn more about how you can reduce emissions on your farm see the Mitigation options page.
+To learn more about how you can reduce emissions on your farm see the Ways to reduce emissions page.

 Climate Change Commission

-An independent Climate Change Commission will be set up to advise the Government on emissions reduction targets through advice, guidance, and regular five-yearly “emissions budgets”.
+An independent Climate Change Commission has been set up to advise the Government on emissions reduction targets through advice, guidance, and regular five-yearly “emissions budgets”.
 Emissions budgets act as stepping stones to guide New Zealand towards the larger 2050 target.